justinwoo/my-blog-posts/posts/2018-01-30-using-rows-and-rowtolist-to-model-chart.js-spec-building.md

+# Using Rows and RowToList to model Chart.js spec building

 Recently, I've been wondering about how I could model building specs for libraries like Chart.js as glorified wrappers around [Record.Builder.insert](https://pursuit.purescript.org/packages/purescript-record/docs/Data.Record.Builder#v:insert), so that I could correctly compose a bunch of insertion operations with the correct constraints.
 And while this is often solved using typeclasses to provide instances for each chart type that may use a certain property, I saw this as a prime opportunity to use row types instead to use the labels to describe which kinds of charts a function can be applied to.

 ## The Chart.js spec